rthrblck/guidelines/README.md

 - [ ] Build app level component that contains all needed state infrastructure

 - [ ] Build guideline rendering engine
-  - [ ] Plump drawLine.js into svg.js to allow svg to use real inputs and generate real arrays of guidelines
+  - [ ] Plumb drawLine.js into svg.js to allow svg to use real inputs and generate real arrays of guidelines
     - [ ] Define 3 state variations for Blackletter, Italic, and Bookhand styles (make them inputs into the svg component)

 - [ ] Make it exportable